Daniel-Nikpayuk/FNFTA/data analysis/README.md

 ([SICP with scheme](http://mitpress.mit.edu/sicp/full-text/book/book.html), variant of lisp), but R itself is pretty new to me.
 I'm becoming comfortable with the "vectorization paradigm" with some practice from two MOOCS, one with R the other with Octave.
-All the same, as I am still new, it's unlikely I've written elegant optimized code for this language here, though to be fair optimization is less an issue these days as most compilers interpreters do quite a lot under-the-hood regardless of the programmer's code itself.
+All the same, as I am still new, it's unlikely I've written elegant optimized code for this language here, though to be fair optimization is less an issue these days as most compilers/interpreters do quite a lot under-the-hood regardless of the programmer's code itself.

 #### Recommendation:

 Code review, audit, verification.
-Improved code/library design for later use down the road.
+Improved code/library design for maintainence and lifecycle ecology considerations.

 ### chief-analysis